sheiguey/Task-manager-app/README.md

 5. In the terminal, run: npm run deploy this will build the frontend as a static file in the server folder and launch the server.
 6. Browse to the task manager frontend at localhost:8000 and perform your CRUD operations.

-# Navigate and use application.
+# Deploy the application on GCP

 # Navigate and use application.

 The mouseOver on any task item displays the update and delete icons.

-Click on a item will displays the task details.
+Click on a item item will displays the task details.

 Click on the update icon to navigate to the update form to perform the update of the task.